catman-1234/multi-wallet-block-fill/README.md

    If you encounter any issues during deployment, check the console output for error messages and verify your network connection and configuration settings.

+   You don't need to deploy every time you run the test, only do it when you make changes to the contract.

 5. Run the test:
    ```bash
    yarn test